 - Language options.

-Everything seems to be strict and clear in this official developer's checklist, but as our practice shows, a simple document with UI screenshots and a description of your main functions and buttons is OK.
+A simple document with UI screenshots and a description of your main functions and buttons is OK.

 4. Specify the version of your application in config.xml